Understanding How HomVee Prioritizes Home Visiting Models for Review

 The U.S. Department of Health and Human Services began the Home Visiting Evidence of Effectiveness (HomVEE) project in 2009 to systematically review research literature on home visiting in a thorough, transparent manner.
 HomVEE assesses the evidence of effectiveness for home visiting models that target families with pregnant women and children from birth to kindergarten entry (that is, up through age 5).

-On Monday, November 26, from 1:30 to 2:30 p.m., Mathematica will host a webinar to explain how HomVEE prioritizes home visiting models for review and answer your questions about the prioritization process.
-The webinar will feature researchers from the Administration for Children and Families, Office of Planning, Research, and Evaluation as well as Mathematica.
+On Monday, November 26, from 1:30 to 2:30 p.m., Mathematica hosted a webinar to explain how HomVEE prioritizes home visiting models for review and answer your questions about the prioritization process.
+The webinar featured researchers from the Administration for Children and Families, Office of Planning, Research, and Evaluation as well as Mathematica.

 - An overview of HomVEE prioritization criteria

 - An explanation of how home visiting models earn study- and model-level prioritization points

 - An explanation of how prioritization scores are calculated